hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 should I make a REP?

-[20:26:40](#1619123200650KAnOK:gitter.im) <hiiamboris (NOT THIS ONE)>: no clue if they ever look into REP repo though í ½í¸ƒ
+[20:26:40](#1619123200650KAnOK:gitter.im) <hiiamboris (NOT THIS ONE)>: no clue if they ever look into REP repo though ğŸ˜ƒ

 [20:28:36](#1619123316651eguZB:gitter.im) <greggirwin (Gregg Irwin)>:
 I have only looked at %float.reds, so asking first will save PR'ing changes to other types in case @dockimbel disagrees.
 The changes should be pretty easy though, so whichever you prefer.